ooteniya1/resource-estimation/README.md

 ### Conclusion

 Estimating the resources an application need is very challenging.
 It takes time and effort; hence the process is more of an art than science.
-You’ll first want to identify a good starting point for the application, aiming for a good balance of CPU and memory.
+You’ll first want to identify a good starting point, aiming for a good balance of CPU and memory.
 After you’ve decided on a suitable resource size for the application, you will also need to set up a process where you can constantly monitor the application's resource actual usage over a period of time.
-Openshift/Kubernetes provides objects and concepts such as Limit Ranges, ResourceQuota, Request and Limits to aid in the process.
+The Deploying Vertical Pod Autoscaler along with other monitoring tools such as Openshift Moniotirng console, can help with this.

-To estimate the resources an application needs, you need to start by first determining the performance target of the application, profile and tune the application, perform load testing to simulate the normal and peak loads, monitor the application over a period of time, and then review the estimated and actual resource usage.
+In summary, to estimate the resources an application needs, you need to start by first determining the performance target of the application, profile and tune the application, perform load testing to simulate the normal and peak loads, monitor the application over a period of time, and then review the estimated and actual resource usage.